top of page

 We work within real-world constraints—grants, time, materials—and part of your training is learning to treat those resources with care.
 Whether you go on to lead a lab, join industry, or take another path, the ability to manage limited resources thoughtfully will serve you well.

+I welcome people from all backgrounds who share a curiosity about the natural world and a desire to grow and the motivation to turn that curiosity into meaningful scientific contributions.
 Positions in the group are limited, so I try to make sure the fit is mutual.
-If you value clarity, curiosity, and the chance to grow into serious work, this could be a great place for you.
+If you value clarity, curiosity, and the chance to grow that curiosity into serious scientific work, I'd be excited to hear from you.

 Major collaborators